-At the meeting of the NEEC, concerns were raised about the prevalence of fraudulent activities relating to court orders at both the Superior and Magistrates' Courts.
-This is a serious threat to access to justice and undermines the integrity of the judicial system and the public confidence in the courts.
+At the meeting of the National Efficiency Enhancement Committee (NEEC), concerns were raised about the prevalence of fraudulent activities relating to court orders at both the Superior and Magistrates' Courts.
+This is a serious threat to access to justice and undermines the integrity of the judicial system and the public confidence in the Courts.
 A fraudulent court order in the wrong hands can cause great injustice and harm.
-In responding to the seriousness of the matter, the NEEC established a Committee to:
+In responding to the seriousness of the matter, the NEEC established a committee to:

-- 1. Identify patterns and processes employed by the perpetrators in an effort to assist the focus of investigations on a national scale. - 2.
-Ensure early detection of patterns of corruption at all stakeholders which negatively impact on the efficacy of the justice system. - 3.
-Advise on steps to capacitate the courts and stakeholders in an effort to eradicate the scourge of fraudulent court orders. - 4.
+- Identify patterns and processes employed by the perpetrators in an effort to assist the focus of investigations on a national scale; - 2.
+Ensure early detection of patterns of corruption at all stakeholders which negatively impact on the efficacy of the justice system; - 3.
+Advise on steps to capacitate the Courts and stakeholders in an effort to eradicate the scourge of fraudulent court orders; - 4.
 Advise on the requirements an automated court system will have on addressing these concerns.

 The Committee was also mandated to look into educating the public on court processes and creating public awareness for the steps taken to eradicate these fraudulent practises.
 A Head of Court chairs the Committee.
-The following members were appointed to the Committee: A representative of the Heads of Court, the chairperson of the National Operations Committee (NOC); a representative of the leadership of the Magistracy, a representative of the SAPS; OCJ officials; a representative of the DoJ&CD; representatives of the organised legal profession and a representative of the NPA.
+The following members were appointed to the committee: A representative of the Heads of Court, the chairperson of the National Operations Committee (NOC); a representative of the Leadership of the Magistracy, a representative of the South African Police Service (SAPS); OCJ officials; a representative of Department of Justice and Constitutional Development (DoJ&CD); representatives of the Organised Legal Profession and a representative of the National Prosecuting Authority (NPA).